 On our first day in Mexico City, we visited the Churchill School, who were running a Cambridge English Preliminary for Schools exam session in an open-ended building.
 We were very impressed with the operation.

-The next day we went to Anglo-Mexican headquarters for the first time.
+The next day we went to The Anglo headquarters for the first time.
 They run a massive operation, dealing with over 70,000 candidates per year.

 Because of their centralised operating model, they deal with enormous amounts of exam material arriving at their location for repacking and onward dispatch to every region in Mexico.

-The Anglo-Mexican runs a very organised process, but Rosemary and I identified several areas for improvement.
+The Anglo runs a very organised process, but Rosemary and I identified several areas for improvement.
 They store and handle all materials in one small room.

 We walked around the premises to look for space: storage space for non-confidential material but also space for people.